AnujaDalal/simple-deck/README.md

 2) Import in your favorite IDE as maven project.

-3) Change director to simple-deck-master folder.
+3) Change directory to simple-deck-master folder.

 4) Run mvn install or mvn test from command line or from IDE.